cysouw/diathesis/text/c04_reflexive.md

 c.
 Laß mich mich an dir ergetzen - bin so wild, seit ich dich sah, Venus Amathusia!
 (DWDS: Tucholsky, Kurt: Zwischen den Schlachten.
 In: Kurt Tucholsky, Werke - Briefe - Materialien, Berlin: Directmedia Publ.
 2000 [1919])
 :::

-With light verb constructions, intended coreference with the nominative subject cannot be marked with *sich* anymore [@Next a,b].
+With light verb constructions, intended coreference with the nominative subject cannot be marked with *sich* anymore [@next a,b].

 :::ex
 a.
 Er lässt mich ihn waschen.
 b.  ^* Er lässt mich sich waschen.
 :::

 There are a few verbs that seem to allow for coreference with a non-nominative argument (Duden 273-274).
-These are very unusual, with [@Next b] being strange, though not impossible.
-Example [@NNext] clearly shows the problematic status of such reflexive pronouns.
-The word order in [@NNext a] only leaves the possibility of *sich* referring to the nominative subject.
-In contrast, the unusual word order in [@NNext b] makes it difficult to interpret the sentence, with both referential options of *sich* being possible.
+These are very unusual, with [@next b] being strange, though not impossible.
+Example [@nnext] clearly shows the problematic status of such reflexive pronouns.
+The word order in [@nnext a] only leaves the possibility of *sich* referring to the nominative subject.
+In contrast, the unusual word order in [@nnext b] makes it difficult to interpret the sentence, with both referential options of *sich* being possible.

 :::ex
 a.
 Ich habe ihn über den Zustand aufgeklärt.